Google Cloud Platform

 Last updated

-If you don't already use Google Cloud Platform, you can get started for free, and receive $300 credit.
+If you don't already use , you can , and receive $300 credit.

 All cloud services and resources (such as virtual machines, network, load balancer, etc) are created under a Google Cloud Platform project.